Adventures with Linear Tape-Open (LTO) at Home in 2023

 mbuffer caches it (to a local NVMe drive) and when the cache is almost (90%) full, it starts sending it to the tape drive in 1M blocks using

 dd.
-I am using 64G cache for mbuffer at the moment, but experimenting with other settings time to time.
+I am using 64G cache for mbuffer at the moment.

-It takes at minimum around 3 hours to write to an LTO-5 media at full capacity (1.5 TB).
-The actual time it takes depends on how good you can supply the data as I mentioned above.
-Using the above method, I get over 100MB/s, the last was 120MB/s.
+It takes over 3 hours to write to an LTO-5 media at full capacity (1.5 TB).
+The actual time depends on how good you can supply the data as I mentioned above.
+Using the above method, I get around 140MB/s, so the maximum performance possible.

-I sometimes check the tape write speed with
+When needed, the tape write speed can be checked with

 tapestat on the Linux VM.

 Because a single set of backup I have is less than 1.5 TB, it fits to a single media.
-In order to have a few the backups in different medias for redundancy, I rotate 3 or 4 media for the same but changing backup set.
-For the backups that are not changing often, I keep 1-2 copies.
+In order to have backups in different medias for redundancy, I rotate 4 cartridges for the same backup set.
+Since I always take full backups, each tape is actually an independent copy.

 So what is the cost of this ?
 Very roughly: